 - Aptitude tests, such as the GRE and GMAT, are NOT required.

-To begin, you must choose as your home campus one of six collaborating University of Wisconsin campuses.
+To begin, you must choose as your home campus one of five collaborating University of Wisconsin campuses.

 The Master of Science in Health and Wellness Management program has been approved by the University of Wisconsin Board of Regents and by the Higher Learning Commission, one of six regional institutional accreditors in the United States.